 National Program Director

-Kate Gatto brings ten years of experience in the non-profit sector managing education programs locally, nationally, and globally, Kate is dedicated to empowering youth to be civically engaged leaders who drive positive change in their communities.
+With ten years of experience in the non-profit sector managing education programs locally, nationally, and globally, Kate is dedicated to empowering youth to be civically engaged leaders in their communities.
 She approaches this work through social justice education programming in collaboration with students, educators and community partners.
 Through this work, Kate has served at organizations like TakingITGlobal, IDRF, YMCA, and CAMH, and she is currently a board member at People for Education, and a member of the Advisory Council at Rawlinson Community School.
 Kate earned an M.Ed from Brock University, where she studied the social and cultural contexts of education, and completed her B.A. in English Literature at the University of Toronto.
-When Kate is not making things happen at YPI, she is usually trying to keep up with her daughter, running, practicing yoga, or baking.
+She lives in Toronto in the Corso Italia neighbourhood with her husband and daughter.

 Sneha Devaraj, MA, MBA

 Sneha Devaraj brings more than 7 years of professional experience in corporate partnerships, volunteer management, event sponsorship, fund stewardship and development.
 Her passion for youth-led development started at the age of 12, where she participated in street plays to bring awareness to issues such as child labour, AIDS and communal disharmony.
 Sneha has volunteered with youth-led organizations for over 20 years in various leadership roles.
 She is dedicated to a positive socio-cultural change, especially through youth led development.
 She has worked in the not-for-profit sector as a Corporate Fundraising Officer for ActionAid, Manager Corporate Partnerships at Smile Foundation and Area Manager Strategic Partnerships and Alliances at CARE India.

 Manager, Digital Strategy and Community Engagementrachel@goypi.org